it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Ensure Anti-Malware Software and Signatures Are Updated

-[Revert to previous wording and add hosted clause?]
-[Cannot apply to iOS?]
-[AMW: Leave it and add a carve out "for systems that support anti-malware software"]

-The product must allow an administrator to perform updates to its anti-malware software, scanning engine and signature database.
+For systems that support the use of anti-malware software, the product must allow an administrator to perform updates to its scanning engine and signature database.

 > Ensure that all anti-malware instances are receiving signature updates.
 This requires periodic review of devices within the election technology system.